Why Heart Patients Should Avoid Papaya

 *By providing my details, I consent to receive assistance from Star Health regarding my purchases and services through any valid communication channel.

 Papaya, a vibrant tropical fruit, offers a wealth of nutrients that can support heart health.
 The fruit is native to Mexico and comes from Carica papaya.
 However, for individuals with heart conditions, it is essential to understand both the benefits and potential risks.
+Papaya is good for heart as it is highly packed with antioxidants such as lycopene, which may decrease the chances of heart disease and stroke.
 Let us discuss how papaya helps heart patients.

 Nutritional Profile of Papaya